JohnLCaron/rlauxe/docs/Overview.md

 ## Audit Types and hasStyle

 1. Physical ballot has location id that is recorded on the CVR.
-CVR records complete info (or references a ballot style).
 (CLCA)
+   1. CVR records complete info (or references a ballot style). (hasStyle)
+   2. CVR records does not record undervotes, does not reference a ballot style . (noStyle)

 2. In addition to 1, there are pools where the physical ballot has a location but is not associated with a CVR.
 (OneAudit)
-   1. CVR exists and has complete info (or references a ballot style).
-If there are multiple ballot styles, divide pool so each has one ballot style.
+   1. CVR exists and has complete info (or references a ballot style). (hasStyle) If there are multiple ballot styles, divide pool so each has one ballot style.
 (SF OneAudit)
+   2. CVR exists but does not record undervotes or reference a ballot style. (noStyle)
-   2. Pool totals only.
-Pool ballotStyle is the Union of all contests in the precinct.
-(Boulder OneAudit)
+   3. Pool totals only.
+Pool ballotStyle is the Union of all contests in the precinct. (noStyle) (Boulder OneAudit?)

 3. There are no CVRs (Polling)
-   1. Theres only 1 pool of ballots, sample from all of them. fully diluted margin is N.
+   1. Theres only 1 pool of ballots, unknow ballot styles. (noStyle)
-   2. There are multiple pools; each pool has a characteristic ballot style.
-Add the ballot style to the manifest.
+   2. There are multiple pools and each pool has one ballot style. (hasStyle) (Boulder Polling?)
+   3. There are multiple pools that can be used to narrow the population size. (noStyle)

+In ClcaAssorter.overstatementError(), hasStyle penalises MVR not having the contest, but noStyle treats it as a non-vote, since you are sampling a population where you expect non-votes.

+Otherwise, hasStyle only affects the calculation of the dilutedMargin.

+when (hasStyle), margin = dilutedMargin, else margin > dilutedMargin. always use dilutedMargin when estimating the sample size.

 Ballot vs Card : If the pysical cards are stored and processed separately (common case), then everything is done with cards.
 If the cards are kept together, we can pretend the ballot is one card.